PaddlePaddle/docs/doc/fluid/dev/new_op_en.md

    - `framework::OpProto` stores Operator input and variable attribute, used for generating Python API interfaces.
    - `framework::OpAttrChecker` is used to validate variable attributes.

-The constructor utilizes `AddInput`, `AddOutput`, and `AddComment`, so that the corresponding information will be added to `OpProto`.
+The constructor utilizes `AddInput` to add input parameter, `AddOutput` to add output parameter, and `AddComment` to add comments for the Op, so that the corresponding information will be added to `OpProto`.

-The code above adds two inputs `X` and `Y` to `MulOp`, an output `Out`, and their corresponding descriptions, in accordance to Paddle's [naming convention](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/fluid/dev/name_convention.md).
+The code above adds two inputs `X` and `Y` to `MulOp`, an output `Out`, and their corresponding descriptions.
+Names are given in accordance to Paddle's [naming convention](https://github.com/PaddlePaddle/FluidDoc/blob/develop/doc/fluid/dev/name_convention.md).

 An additional example [`ScaleOp`](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/operators/scale_op.cc#L38-L55) is implemented as follows:

 ```cpp
 template <typename AttrType>